jrahkone/joml/README.md

   value2 = multiline \
            value       # value1 == value2

+# [prefix] is just a prefix so following:

+[foo.bar]
+  hello = jep
+  again = jop

+# is equivalent for:

+foo.bar.hello = jep
+foo.bar.again = jop

+# any prefix is valid and used until next prefix line

 [win10]
   path  = C:\windows\system32\drivers   # only # and $ are escaped with '\'
   path2 = C:\\easy\to\write\windoze\paths  # no need to escape escape